LeProblemeEDMN/Projets/README.md

 The game engine have been develloped in 2018 with the help of a tutorial made by Thin Matrix.

+## ChacalEngine v2.0
+ChacalEngine is an upgraded version  3D game engine using OpenGL (using the LWJGL java library).
+This game engine mainly features:
+-Physic based rendering and parallax mappings
+-Both Forward and Deffered rendering
+-Level Of Detail
+-Graphical interface
+-Normal maps implementation
+-Post processing pipeline and rendering worflows choosed upon executions via .xml files

+The game engine is currently in devellopement.
+It generates files upon compilation to simplify the gestions of shaders and pipelines.

 ## Fourrier Upscaling
 This project consisted to implement a image upscaler by using Fourrier series.